dmbarbour/glas/docs/GlasDesign.md

 ### Provenance Tracking

 I'm very interested in potential for automatic provenance tracking, i.e. such that we can robustly trace a value to its contributing sources.
 However, I still don't have a good idea about how to best approach this.

-### Natural Numbers in Paths

-An idea that comes up often is the idea of encoding arbitrary natural numbers into record labels, while ensuring compatibility with lexicographic order.
-The encoding of natural numbers doesn't have a clear suffix, so we'd need to use prefix-encoded sizes.

-One option is to encode the number of bits in unary, followed by the bits.
-For example, to encode the number `6` we'd write `110110`.

- while preserving lexicographic order.

- So far, I have two approaches that could well.

-First, I could encode the number of bits in the numb